Telemedicine App Development_ A Detailed Insight

 2. Profile Management

 After signing up, users must complete their profiles.
 Title, sex, and date of birth are just a few of the pieces of generic personal information that are included.
 The user’s EHR is the most crucial piece of information on a profile.
 It aids clinicians in diagnosing patients’ illnesses and reviewing their medical records.
-Bear in mind that this is sensitive data that should be shared only with the treating physician and the owner.
-Do not take HIPAA’s restrictions on who can access your electronic health records lightly.
+Remember that this is sensitive patient data that should be shared only with the treating physician.

 3. Search & Filters